WON: - How the greening of Australia made it the world's superpower

 |The jungle around Ayers Rock was noisy with the sound of birds.
 The view from the rock was of a sea of green, with the skyscrapers of occasional large settlements poking above the landscape, in clearings in the jungle.|

 "Jack, come down we need to get home."

 Jack's wife Deb called to him from 200 meters further down.

-Jack put an arm around her, knowing his wife was about to burst into tears and feeling deeply moved himself.
+Jack put an arm around her, knowing his wife was about to burst into tears and feeling deeply moved.
 The coffin appeared, followed immediately behind by the Australian Prime-minister and the current Prince of Wales.
-Various other major political figures, family members and friends were in the funeral procession.
-His coffin was carried by 6 beefy medal winning heroes, from the Australian SAS, masked for the occasion, to protect their anonymity, and fresh from police actions around the world.
-Australia having long replaced the USA as the leader of the free world.
+Various other major political figures, family members, and friends were in the funeral procession.
+His coffin was carried by 6 beefy medal-winning heroes, from the Australian SAS, masked for the occasion, to protect their anonymity, and fresh from police actions around the world.
+Australia had long replaced the USA as the leader of the free world.

-"Oh look into the sky" said Debs, "Oh that is marvelous."
+"Oh look into the sky," said Deb, "Oh that is marvelous."

 Jack and Deb were literally cheering now, and standing, not sitting, urging the man on, and hanging on his every word.
 Then the son's voice broke.

-And the whole of Australia cracked and cried, in the same moment, so united were they in their grief for this great man, that had changed the world and made it forever green.
+And the whole of Australia cracked and cried, at the same moment.
+They were all united in their grief for this great man, that had changed the world and made it forever green.